abdelhadi-haddadi/hugo-blog-app/content/spring-boot-swing-integration.md

     ex.setVisible(true);
 });

 We retrieve the Swing appication bean from the application context.
-The invokeLater method places
-the application on the Swing Event Queue.
+The invokeLater method places the application on the Swing Event Queue.
 It is used to ensure that all UI updates are concurrency-safe.
 In other words, it is to prevent GUI from hanging in certain situations.

-$ mvn spring-boot:run -q
+$ ./gradlew bootRun -q

 We run the application.
-The -q Maven option turns off Maven messages.
+The -q option turns off Gradle messages.

-In this tutorial, we have created a Swing appication with Spring Boot framework.
+In this tutorial we have created a simple Swing appication with Spring Boot framework.